Solar Electric Instructions

 Top SpeedTop speed is easily over 65 in fourth gear.
 I probably will never get it much over 60 though.

 AccelerationAcceleration is quite good on the flats.
-However, with the undersized motor, it struggles on hills.
+However, it struggles some on steeper hills.

 Watt Hours/Mile562 Wh/Mile